 Kames can be easy to identify because of what they are made of.
 They are generally sandy and rocky instead of being made up of the main soil type of the land on which it sits.
 They are also usually just one mound on flat ground instead of part of rolling hills.

-In northwest Iowa, you can see this landform in person in Kenue Park, 2279 170th St., Okoboji, or at the Ocheyedan Mound, 170th St., Ocheyedan.
+In northwest Iowa, you can see this landform in person in Kenue Park, 22785 Nature Center Road, Okoboji, or at the Ocheyedan Mound, 170th St., Ocheyedan.

 A kettle — otherwise known as a kettlehole or prairie pothole — was created when a left-behind chunk of glacial ice melted slowly after the main glacial sheet was gone.
 This created a bowl shape in the land that doesn’t have anywhere to drain, so water levels change with rain and snow.